gogs/gogs/pkg/auth/ldap/README.md

 queries the LDAP server using a Bind DN and searches for the user that is attempting to sign in.
 If the user is found, the module attempts to bind to the server using the user's supplied credentials.
-If this succeeds, the user has been authenticated, and his account information is retrieved and passed to the Gogs login infrastructure.
+If this succeeds, the user has been authenticated, and their account information is retrieved and passed to the Gogs login infrastructure.

 LDAP simple authentication does not utilize a Bind DN.
 Instead, it binds